Building a Reliable and Extendable Notifications Platform

 It’s a feature that brings users back to the system and enables us to increase product engagement by giving users real value.

 You can get your notifications in email, mobile, in-app notification, Slack, and MS Teams.
-Not a single notification can be lost, due to its crucial part in our users’ day-to-day lives.
+Not a single notification can be lost, as it’s a crucial part of our users’ day-to-day lives.

-But we had a problem, as monday.com grew bigger and bigger, the infrastructure that was there from the beginning started to crack under pressure.
+We had a problem, as monday.com grew bigger and bigger, the infrastructure that was there from the beginning needed to evolve to support a larger scale.

 It was built as part of our Ruby on Rails monolith and leveraged Sidekiq background job processing.
 Once the job was completed, the processor iterated over the various integrations and sent the email, the Websocket message, mobile push notification, etc.

-New use cases that required notifications came to life every day, but although adding notifications sounds like an easy task, it became a five-day, frustrating task.
+New use cases that required notifications came to life every day, but although adding notifications sounds like an easy task, it became a multi-day effort.

-The monolith code was messy and lacking structure; it was a hard mission navigating through the files that made up a notification.
-It required familiarity with the system, and even we, as domain owners, had a hard time navigating through the code.
+The monolith implementation had grown organically over time, so it was hard to navigate through the files that made up a notification.
+It required familiarity with the system, and even we, as domain owners, had a hard time navigating the code.

-Fixing bugs or adding new features was hard.
+Fixing bugs or adding new features required deep system knowledge.
 We wanted to support more channel options (like Microsoft Teams), but it required familiarity with the system and Ruby on Rails; new hires didn’t have this knowledge.
-It also caused us some major incidents by adding a lot of traffic to the monolith, which could have been better avoided.

 We decided we had to build a long-term solution.